dwhiffing/fury/content/nato/it/navy/other-vessels/body.md

 to actively hunt and destroy mines as opposed to the classic mine sweepers.
-They routinely serve one of the three Standing NATO Mine Countermeasures Groups (SNMCMG) but focus on SNMCMG 2 in the Adriatic with one ship supporting SNMCMG 3 at Djbouti.
+They routinely serve one of the three Standing NATO Mine Countermeasures Groups (SNMCMG) but focus on SNMCMG 2 in the Adriatic with one ship supporting the new SNMCMG 3 at Djbouti.

 | Class  | Pennant | Name    | Task        | Remarks  |
 | ------ | ------- | ------- | ----------- | -------- |